Complaints Procedure for Customers

 - A person who gave a guarantee to an actual or prospective regulated credit agreement or regulated consumer hire agreement or any linked transaction as defined by the Consumer Credit Act 1974

-- A about person whom specified information was provided to a person in relation to a finance application
+- A person about whom specified information was provided to a person in relation to a finance application

 - A person from whom payment has been sought to be recovered under a credit agreement or a consumer hire agreement or in relation to whom the respondent has sought to perform duties or enforce rights for a creditor under a credit agreement or consumer hire agreement in carrying on debt administration